reportportal/kubernetes/reportportal/v5/README.md

 #### 6. PostgreSQL installation

-You can install PostgreSQL from the [PostgreSQL Helm chart](https://github.com/helm/charts/tree/master/stable/postgresql) (6.1) or use an Amazon RDS Service for your PostgreSQL database (6.2).
+You can install PostgreSQL from the [PostgreSQL Helm chart](https://github.com/helm/charts/tree/master/stable/postgresql) (6.1) or use an Amazon RDS Service for your PostgreSQL database (6.2) or Azure Database for PostgreSQL (6.3).

 6.1.1.
 PostgreSQL Helm chart installation